Splash Brothers: Golden State Warriors

 In honor of their 2015 championship, Golden State visited the White House in February 2016, and President Barack Obama opined that Thompson's jump shot was "actually a little prettier" than Curry's.
 The Warriors entered the All-Star break in 2015–16 with a 48–4 record, the best start in NBA history.
 Curry was voted into the All-Star Game as a starter, and Thompson was selected as a reserve along with teammate Draymond Green.
 Curry was averaging a league-leading 29.8 points per game, and both he and Thompson were again 1–2 in the league in three-pointers made.
 They were again selected to compete in the Three-Point Contest, and Curry was a heavy favorite to win; the betting site, Bovada, listed Curry as the favorite to win with 10–11 odds, while Thompson was second at 9–2.
 Once more, the two advanced to the final round, but Thompson prevailed while Curry was the runner-up, outscoring him 27–23.

 With 24 games remaining in the season, Curry again surpassed his NBA record for three-pointers, reaching 288 against the Oklahoma City Thunder in a 121–118 win.
 He also tied an NBA record with 12 three-pointers in the game, including the game-winner from beyond 30 ft in the last second in overtime.
 Curry and Thompson broke their combined record for three-pointers in a season after just 66 games, when the Warriors (60–6) became the fastest team in league history to ever reach 60 wins in a season.
 Golden State finished the season with an NBA-record 73 wins.
 Curry finished the season with 402 three-point shots made, and Thompson was second with 276.
-Their combined total of 678 shattered their previous record by 153 shots.
+Their combined total of 678 shattered their previous record by 153.
 They were also the highest-scoring duo in the NBA with an average of 52.2 points per game.
 In the playoffs, the Warriors rallied from a 3–1 deficit in the Western Conference Finals to defeat Oklahoma City, 4–3.
 Thompson scored 41 points and made an NBA playoff record 11 three-pointers in Game 6, and the Splash Brothers were the first NBA players to finish with at least 30 three-pointers in a playoff series.
 Their 62 combined makes exceeded the Thunders' series total of 55.